Much more than the former UCI World Champion, Sagan is a showstopper known for protagonizing hilarious moments everytime he talks.

 Ideally, ingesting 1.2 g/kg BM/h of CHO during recovery from exhaustive exercise appears to be improve muscle glycogen content when compared to ingesting 0.3 g/kg BM/h.
 This corresponds to aproximatly 85g of CHO in the first 2h post exercise in a 70kg cyclist (Fig.1).

 In this context, CHO feedings right after a cycling stage, specially after a sprint win, seem to justify feasting on gummy bears or any other source of carbohydrates.
-This is not the moment for training low strategies to generate traning adaptations.
+This is not the moment for training low strategies to generate traning adaptations or to be worried about protein intake.
 There are no training adaptations in competition!
 Refueling at all costs, as fast as possible, is key.

 The short answer:

-Aim for 1.2g/kg/h in the first 4h and try to mix different sources of CHO rich in Fructose (FRU), Glucose (GLU) and sucrose (SUC) in order to maximize glycogen resynthesis.
-So, common meals of rice, pasta, bread might provide essentially GLU, while adding gummies, bananas, plums and even cakes can add SUC and FRU to the mix.
+Aim for 1.2g/kg/h in the first 4h and try to mix different sources of CHO rich in Fructose (FRU), Glucose (GLU) and/or sucrose (SUC) in order to maximize both muscle and liver glycogen resynthesis.
+So, common meals of rice, pasta, bread might provide essentially GLU, while adding gummies, bananas, plums and even cakes can add SUC and FRU to the mix, enhancing liver glycogen replenishment as well.

 The long answer:

-Let’s start with something that in the current CHO obsession cult fanatism-thing “whatever” might be also hard to understand.
+Let’s start with something that might also be difficult for the CHO obsession cult folks to understand.
 Here it goes:

 “Glycemic index appears to have minimal effects on glycogen resynthesis”